Skip to content

 extends mutates fun loadBits(self: Slice, l: Int): Slice;

-Extension mutation function for the Slice.
+Extension mutation function for the Slice type.

-Loads 00 ≤ l 1023≤ 1023 bits from the Slice, and returns them as a separate Slice.
+Loads 00 ≤ l 1023≤ 1023 bits from the Slice and returns them as a separate Slice.

 Attempts to specify an out-of-bounds l value throw an exception with exit code 5: Integer out of expected range.